Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Washington, DC 20240

-1. If no response is received within ten (10) calendar days from the BIA, Secretary of Interior and/or the tribe(s) that was noticed,
+1. If no response is received within ten (10) calendar days from the date of delivery marked on the Certified Mail Return Receipt from the BIA, Secretary of Interior and/or the tribe(s) that was noticed,

-1. Call the BIA and/or the tribe and request that the information regarding the child’s Indian status be faxed.
+1. Call and/or email the BIA and/or the tribe and request that the information regarding the child’s Indian status be faxed.

 2. Document these active efforts in the Contact Notebook.